groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 https://database.clamav.net/bytecode.cvd
 ```

-and the URI to configure on the DSAS could be `https://database.clamav.net/` but a local
+and the URI to configure on the DSAS could be
-mirror should be prefered.
+`https://database.clamav.net/` but a local mirror should be preferred.
 The DSAS will update these files from this URI once a day.

 # DSAS Operation

 ## Status of machines

-The status page of tasks and machines is the entry and main page of the DSAS.
-It is accessed by
+The status page of tasks and machines is the entry and main page of the
-clicking on `DSAS` in the menu at the top of the pages and resembles
+DSAS.
+It is accessed by clicking on `DSAS` in the menu at the top of the
+pages and resembles

 ![Tasks and machine status page](en/DSAS14.png)

-The page is divided into two sections; at the top the status of the DSAS machines at the bottom
+The page is divided into two sections; at the top the status of the DSAS
-the status DSAS tasks.
-Three statistics are given for the two DSAS machines.
+machines at the bottom the status DSAS tasks.
+Three statistics are given
+for the two DSAS machines.

 - __Disk usage__ - The total occupancy of DSAS disks are shown.
-If the disks
+If the
-are full it will be impossible to properly download and verify files.
-So the disks
+Disks are full it will be impossible to properly download and verify
-should be periodically monitored.
-Logically if the tasks have not changed,
+files.
+So, the disks should be periodically monitored.
+Logically if the
-the use of the disks should not change either, but if one of the tasks suddenly
+tasks have not changed, the use of the disks should not change either,
-increases its disk usage it will be easy to lack disk space.
-A disk that is more than
+but if one of the tasks suddenly increases its disk usage it will be easy
-80 or 90% full could easily be saturated.
+to lack disk space.
+A disk that is more than 80 or 90% full could easily be saturated.
 - __Memory usage__ - Each task on the DSAS occupies machine memory.
+If
-If the memory is full,
+the memory is full, the performance of the tasks will be impacted.
+It is
-the performance of the tasks will be impacted.
-It is necessary to watch that memory is saturated,
+necessary to watch that memory is saturated, but if it is below 90% it
-but as long as it is below 90% it should not be a problem.
-With the DSAS architecture, almost
+should not be a problem.
+With the DSAS architecture, almost 200MB is also
-200MB is also used by the operating system.
+used by the operating system.
-- __Loadavg__ - The "Load average" is a concept of Unix giving an idea on the occupation of
+- __Loadavg__ - The `Load average` is a concept of Unix giving an idea on
-computational resources of the machine.
-A "Load Average" of "1" means that the equivalent
+the occupation of computational resources of the machine.
+A `Load
-of a processor core is completely occupied.
-So the total occupation of resources
+Average` of `1` means that the equivalent of a processor core is
+completely occupied.
+So, the total occupation of resources
-of the machine is at the point where the "Load average" is equal to the number of cores
+of the machine is at the point where the `Load average` is equal to the
-of the processor.
-On the DSAS page the "Load average" is presented in a logarithmic scale
+number of cores of the processor.
+On the DSAS page the `Load average` is
-with the number of processor cores at 50% of the length of the status bar.
-If the status bar
+presented in a logarithmic scale with the number of processor cores at
+50% of the length of the status bar.
+If the status bar is longer than
-is longer than half, DSAS might have insufficient computing resources.
+half, DSAS might have insufficient computing resources.
 The first thing
-to do again in this case is to restart the DSAS in order to see if the problem disappears.
+to do again in this case is to restart the DSAS in order to see if the
+problem disappears.

-If the DSAS lower machine is not available you will be unable to connect to the administration
+If the DSAS lower machine is not available, you will be unable to connect
-interface.
-On the other hand, if the upper machine is faulty, the page status informs you with
+to the administration interface.
+On the other hand, if the upper machine
-the following screen
+is faulty, the page status informs you with the following screen

 ![Status page, upper machine unavailable](en/DSAS15.png)